zilishen/documentation/content/nms/acm/how-to/policies/tls-policies.md

 ---

-## Secure Communications Between ACM and Dev Portal Hosts
+## Secure Communications Between API Connectivity Manager and Dev Portal Hosts

-Take the steps in this section to secure communications between the ACM management plane and Dev Portal hosts.
+Take the steps in this section to secure communications between the API Connectivity Manager management plane and Dev Portal hosts.

 ### Add TLS Policies to External Developer Portal {#tls-external-cluster}

 {{<tabs name="tls-external">}}
 {{%tab name="UI"%}}

-1. In the ACM user interface, go to **Workspaces > Environments > \<your environment\>**, where "your environment" is the Environment that contains the Developer Portal.
+1. In the API Connectivity Manager user interface, go to **Workspaces > Environments > \<your environment\>**, where "your environment" is the Environment that contains the Developer Portal.
 1. Add the [TLS Inbound](#add-tls-inbound) and [TLS Backend](#add-tls-backend) policies to your Developer Portal.
 1. Save and submit your changes.